Medical devices post-market vigilance - statistics for 2016

 This type of review can have several outcomes, such as requiring improvements in design, changes to the Instructions for Use, or suspension/removal of the device from the ARTG.

-During 2014, the TGA completed post-market reviews on:
+During 2016, the TGA conducted post-market reviews on:

 More information regarding actions the TGA can take when post-market reviews identify safety concerns is contained within the 'Product vigilance' section later in this report.

 Advisory Committee on the Safety of Medical Devices

 The Advisory Committee on the Safety of Medical Devices (ACSMD) advises and makes recommendations regarding the safety, risk assessment, risk management and performance of medical devices supplied in Australia.